lliendo/Radar/docs/internals.rst

 CheckManager :

-Whenever a CHECK message is received by the RadarClient thread and after little processing is inmediatly sent to the CheckManager.
-When the check information is received the CheckManager proceed to instantiate a bunch of Checks (depending on the platform running it may instantiate a UnixCheck or a WindowsCheck) and finally executes them sequentially.
+Whenever a CHECK message is received by the RadarClient thread and after little processing is immediately sent to the CheckManager.
+When the check information is received the CheckManager proceeds to instantiate a bunch of Checks (depending on the platform running it may instantiate a UnixCheck or a WindowsCheck) and finally executes them sequentially.
 Every check's output is collected and verified (the CheckManager makes sure